ahmed-shams/mk-web-production-cms/README.md

 ```
 1. Checkout the respective branch from mk-web repo
 2. ---CLIENT: CD into client folder and run 'npm install'
-3. Execute ‘npm rund dev’ inside client folder to run client side app.
+3. Execute ‘npm run dev’ inside client folder to run client side app.
 Access the following URL in the browser. http://localhost:3000/
-4. ---SERVER: To start the server, cd into server folder.
+4. ---SERVER: To start the server, cd into server and run 'npm install'.
-5. execute ‘node index.js’
+5. execute ‘node run dev’
 6. Access the following URL in the browser. http://localhost:3001/
 ```